-The Compliance Committee meets at least quarterly.
-The Compliance Committee Terms of Reference sets out its role and responsibilities, which is available upon request.
-The Compliance Committee is responsible for monitoring compliance by the Responsible Entity of the Compliance Plan for the Trust, Trust Constitution and the Corporations Act.
-It is also responsible for assessing the adequacy of the Compliance Plan for the Trust and making recommendations to the Responsible Entity board.
+The GRCC meets at least quarterly.
+The GRCC Terms of Reference sets out its role and responsibilities, which is available upon request.
+The GRCC is responsible for, among other things, monitoring compliance by the Responsible Entity of the Compliance Plan for the Trust, the Trust's Constitution and the Corporations Act 2001.
+It is also responsible for assessing the adequacy of the Compliance Plan for the Trust and making recommendations to the Responsible Entity Board.

 The Responsible Entity values the importance of robust risk and compliance management.
-The Responsible Entity operates under the Perpetual Limited (Perpetual) Risk Management Framework (RMF) which applies to all the activities Perpetual undertakes as Responsible Entity.
-The RMF aligns to International Standard ISO 31000:2018 'Risk Management Guidelines' and consists of supporting frameworks, programs and policies which have been developed, implemented and are regularly assessed for effectiveness to support the management of specific risks considered material to Perpetual defined within the following risk categories: Strategic, People, Financial, Investment, Operational, Information Technology, Cyber Security, Outsourcing, Environmental, Social & Governance, Compliance & Legal and Conduct Risk.
+The Responsible Entity operates under the Perpetual Risk Management Framework (RMF) which applies to all the activities Perpetual undertakes as Responsible Entity.
+The RMF aligns to International Standard ISO 31000:2018 'Risk Management Guidelines' and consists of supporting frameworks, programs and policies which have been developed, implemented and are regularly assessed for effectiveness to support the management of specific risks considered material to Perpetual defined within the following risk categories: Strategy and Execution, Management of Change, People, Financial, Market & Treasury, Investment, Product & Distribution, Business Resilience, Operational & Fraud, Information Technology, Cyber / Data Security, Outsourcing, Sustainability & Responsible Investing, Compliance & Legal and Conduct Risk.